|

 16.cm x 24cm, hardbound, 290 pages.

-With colour and black & white photographs, line drawings and poster
+With colour and black & white photographs, line drawings and poster reproductions

 Published by Tempus Publishing